Locked-down Australia needed an Olympic lift. Now for the covid comedown.

 “This is the one thing that we’ve all been able to rally behind,” Hagarty said of the Games.
 “What do we do when the Olympics are over?
 We need something to fill that void, just for our sanity.”

 It’s not just Sydney that was saved by the Olympics.
 Melbourne, where residents endured a four-month lockdown last year, was nearing the end of its fifth lockdown when the Games began.
-When the restrictions lifted a few days later, people rushed to bars and restaurants to watch, only for another delta outbreak to swiftly spark shutdown No. 6.
+When the restrictions lifted a few days later, people rushed to bars and restaurants to watch, only for a suspected outbreak of the delta variant to swiftly spark shutdown No. 6.

 Suzie Reichman was on a work Zoom call when her husband appeared behind her laptop, silently mouthing that the city was going back into lockdown in a few hours.